-Fecal impaction is when dry, hard stool cannot exit the body.
+Fecal impaction is when stool cannot exit the body.

-Stool may not be able to exit the body if it is too large and/or the intestinal muscles are too weak.
+Stool may not be able to exit the body if it is too large, hard and dry, and/or the intestinal muscles are too weak.

-Certain factors may increase your risk of fecal impaction, such as:
+Factors that may increase your chances of fecal impaction:

 Symptoms may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
-A digital rectal exam may also be done.
+This may include a rectal exam.
+Blood tests may also be needed.

 Talk with your doctor about the best treatment plan for you.
 Options include:

-Your doctor may initially advise medications to help you pass the stool.
-This may include:
+Your doctor may start with medications to help you pass the stool.
+These may include:

-To help return your bowel function to normal and prevent future fecal impaction problems:
+To help return your bowel function to normal and prevent future problems: